aspnetzero/documents/docs/en/Core-Angular-Sign-In-Without-Specifying-Tenant.md

 ## Sign In Without Specifying Tenant

-Normally, **ASP.NET Zero** uses tenant information in login transactions.
-This document shows you how to implement tenant information independent login.
+Normally, **ASP.NET Zero** uses tenant information during the login process.
+This document shows you how to implement the login process without tenant information.

 ***Important Note:*** *To implement that, your user's email addresses have to be unique.
 Otherwise, that solution may not works properly.*